Project-DA-FANH/dafanh_website/content/internship.md

 This internship provides an authentic virtual (and in person when available) career experience, emphasizing problem solving, decision-making and remote collaboration skills, along with an understanding of leadership roles in a professional space.

-**We desire to recruit interns who represent our campus diversity in race, ethnicity, experience, age, gender, background, academic and personal interests.**

 <a href="https://forms.gle/K53MEHeKm2Bzng5T9"><button class="button disabled">Apply at Chico</button></a>
 <a href="https://forms.gle/K53MEHeKm2Bzng5T9"><button class="button disabled">Apply at San Bernardino</button></a>
 <a href="../meet_interns"><button class="button">Meet our Interns</button></a>